Colleyville Heritage Winter Invitational

 I am NOT tabula rasa and I don't think anyone actually is.

 I will not vote for anything I don't understand - I think I have a good grasp of the "generic K's" and Kant but beyond that some explanation might be necessary given I haven't read all of the literature.
 I think this is especially true for links and alternatives.

-I am a very expressive person - I will constantly be making faces in round, think of them as you would like but I would recommend just ignoring them.
+I am a very expressive person - I will constantly be making faces in round, think of them as you would like, but I would recommend just ignoring them.

 I love a good case debate - challenge the aff's home turf.

 I STRONGLY believe in disclosure - The only exception is if you are unaware of what the wiki is.
 Screenshots MUST be provided including TIME STAMPS.

 I have a HIGH threshold for good evidence - I think it should be about your scenario and as specific as possible.
 If it's a politics disad or a time sensitive argument newer evidence from reliable sources prevails.
 If your evidence isn't particularly relevant it's likely I will discard it.

 Evidence ethics challenges means the debate stops.
 No excuses.
 See Rodrigo's paradigm for more specific details for things I agree with.

 I largely agree with Rodrigo regarding trigger warnings.

 I treat theory/T as a kind of disad cp debate with the standards being disads to the aff's interp and the TVA being a CP of some kind.
 Please WEIGH!
 I need impact calc on the net benefits or I will probably throw out the shell.